ividja/SaFF-AD/README.md

+**_NOTE: An updated implementation for SaFF-AD will be released soon.
+Until then, the repository contains the SaFF-Net codebase._**

 # SaFF-AD

 **SaFF-AD** extends the Self-adapting Forward-Forward Network (**[SaFF-Net](https://github.com/ividja/SaFF-Net)**) to **self-supervised anomaly detection** in medical imaging.
 The framework builds on the Forward-Forward Algorithm (FFA) and its convolutional variant (CFFA) to enable **resource-efficient, layer-wise training without back-propagation**, while supporting both **task-specific anomaly objectives** and **general representation learning**.